What is Zapier

 Really Simple Systems Zapier Integration

-In the first version of the Really Simple Systems integration with Zapier we have provided the following Triggers, Actions and Searches:
+The second phase of the Really Simple Systems integration with Zapier was launched April 2019, providing the following Triggers, Actions and Searches:

 - New Contact